-So you might be asking – what is Gradient?
+So you might be asking – what is Gradient Tidy?
 And what are they talking about when they talk about clean data?
 Well, let's indulge your curiosity and answer those questions.

 What Types of Data Do We Clean?

-Gradient cleans six different types of data: Accounts, Contacts, Services, Issue Types, Contracts, and PSA Users.
+Gradient Tidy cleans six different types of data: Accounts, Contacts, Services, Issue Types, Contracts, and PSA Users.

-Within each type, Gradient looks for things like duplicate records or records that haven’t been updated in a long time.
+Within each type, Tidy looks for things like duplicate records or records that haven’t been updated in a long time.

 An example would be an Account that has not had any activity for well over a year.
 By looking at the different types of activities and alerting you to this, the Account can be disabled.